3obby/ai/app/usergroupchatcontext/utils/llm_copilot_part1.md

 ## Key Terminology

 - **Blackbar**: The bottom navigation bar that contains the text input field, voice mode button, and send button.
-Acts as the primary control center for all user interactions in both voice and text modes.
+Acts as the primary control center for all user interactions in text mode.

+- **Redbar**: When voice mode is activated, the blackbar transforms into the "redbar" with a red recording indicator.
+Features a prominent Cancel button that allows users to discard the current transcription or interrupt the bot when it's speaking.
+The recording indicator pulses white when the bot is speaking to signal that the user can interrupt.

 - **Voice Mode**: The interactive state activated by the "voice mode" button in the blackbar.
 In this mode, users converse with bots through speech rather than typing, with voice input captured and processed in real-time.